sprague252/conda_local_shared/README.md

 ### Brief instructions for the impatient

 1. If you have not already done so, install this package on your shared drive (piratedrive) by cloning the GIT repository.
-On the ECU Macs, a terminal and enter the following commands.
+On the ECU Macs, open a terminal and enter the following commands.

     `cd /Volumes/HOME/`
     `git clone https://github.com/sprague252/conda_user_shared.git`

 2. In the terminal, change directories to the directory on the shared drive containing this repository.
 On the ECU Macs, use the command:

     `cd /Volumes/HOME/conda_user_shared`

 3. Run the setup script with the `-a` option to install everything without prompts:

     `bash conda_user_install -a`

 3. Exit the terminal session and open a new one to use your newly configured `conda` files.

 ### Detailed Instructions

 The installation script has options to change directory names and locations and other parameters.
 If started without options, the script is interactive and will ask the user how to proceed with each step.
 Executing the script with `bash conda_user_shared -h` will show the following usage message.

     usage: conda_user_install [-h] [-a] [-l] [-s SHAREDIR] [-c CONDAEXEC] [-u USERDIR]